What Are Deliberative Assembly (IQA) Operating Design Features?

-This is an informal sketch of some aspects of IQA operations for the readers’ information and the IQA’s guidance.
+This is an informal sketch of some aspects of the deliberative Initiatives Qualifying Assembly (IQA) operating design for the readers’ information and the IQA’s guidance.
 It is not intended as a definitive description or constraint.
 The IQA’s future operations will be an evolutionary process controlled by the IQA and cannot be accurately predicted.

 Ability to Adapt to Changing Requirements and Unforeseen Issues